jasperlinsen/image-manipulation-canvas/README.md

 ## ImageManipulation.Canvas Support Functions

 Support function are smaller functions and never return `this`.
 They are used internally by functions, and should rarely be accessed from outside.
-On `Init`, the Support functions object gets assigned `this` to the `Self`, so any usual operations can be done use `this.Self`.
+On `Init`, the `Support` object will get `this` assigned to `Self`, so any usual operation can be performed using `this.Self`.
 The support functions are not listed here, but check out the source to find out more about them.